Many of the ferries to the Greek islands leave from Piraeus Port near Athens. Here's a guide to taking the ferries from Piraeus Greece to the islands.

 Ferries from Piraeus Greece

 Many people often ask how to get to the Greek islands from Athens.
-While some of the islands have airports, the vast majority doesn’t, and the only way to get there is by ferry.
+While some of the islands have airports, the vast majority do not, and the only way to reach them is by ferry.

 Where is Piraeus?

-Piraeus municipality is on the coast, 10 kms away from central Athens.
+The main port of Piraeus is located in Piraeus municipality which is on the coast, 10 kms away from central Athens.
 Piraeus has the biggest port of Greece, and also one of the busiest in Europe.

-It is an interesting, self-contained area, though most visitors use it as a transit hub to go to the islands, and for others it is only a short cruise stop.
+Piraeus center (away from the port) is an interesting, self-contained area, though most visitors rarely stop, and instead use it as a transit hub to go to the islands.
+For others it is only a short cruise stop.

 Navigating Piraeus Port

 The port of Piraeus is massive and chaotic.
 It has ten gates where boats depart from and arrive at, and two gates where cruise boats dock for a few hours.

 If you are taking a ferry from Piraeus to go to one of the islands, you will need to know which gate you are departing from, and plan your time accordingly.